 - Some specialty drinks and bottled water

-- Adult-only specialty dining such as Palo and Remy
+- Adult-exclusive specialty dining such as Palo, Remy, or ship-specific restaurants

 This is an important part of Disney’s value story.
 The fare is often higher, but families should compare what is included before judging only by the starting price.